iykekings/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

-   > We need multi-table querying method which is JOIN command in SQL.
-Then we can store ids of two related in a separate table as foreign keys.
+   > We need an intermediary table.
+Then we can store ids of two related tables in a that table as foreign keys.
 We can then query that database and use `join` to query the two tables.

 ## Project Set Up